reshmabidikar/slate/source/includes/_payment.md

 ### Search payments

-Search for a payment using a specified search string.
-The operation returns all payment records which are matched by the search string.
+Search for a payment by a specified search string.
+The search string is compared against the `paymentNumber`, `paymentId`, `accountId`, or `transactionType` attributes.
+An exact match is required.

 **HTTP Request**